duqueGZ/popular-movies/README.md

 # popular-movies
 Udacity Android Developer Nanodegree.
-Project 1
+Projects 1 & 2

 In order to make the app works correctly is needed to configure and use a themoviedb.org API_KEY.
 To get one, you must to sign up for an account (https://www.themoviedb.org/account/signup) and then ask for your API_KEY